Skip to main content

 Rework cycles for documented components

-Project velocity improvement & team collaboration
+Project velocity & team collaboration

 Qualitative Impact